Rise Park Primary and Nursery PE Curriculum

 After School Club activity

 After school clubs are a real positive for Rise Park and something our children are always very keen to attend and get excited about.
 Mr Jones runs three after school clubs each half term available to all year groups across key stages one and two.
 The activities again are chosen through listening to the pupil voice and also in keeping with upcoming competitions.
 As a school our aim is to provide 3 after school clubs for each half term across KS1 and KS2, so each year group has one opportunity to attend an after-school club termly.
 Maximum capacity for each club in 20 children slightly smaller than a class size.
 All after school clubs will run for an hour and we can maximise the amount of time now that children attend school in their PE kit on days they are to be involved with sport.
-All clubs in Covid will be outside and dismissal will be from the year group class rooms.

 These individuals are a chosen mix of responsible, confident, out-going Y5 and Y6 pupils with the main objective of raising the profile of PE at our school to as wider audience as possible usually maintaining the role for their final two years with us.
 This year our plans have been hampered by the pandemic considerably and I feel saddened that our Y6 sport ambassadors who will be leaving us after the summer term won’t have had the normal opportunity to achieve great heights in their role.